hertzi/JobTest/README.md

-# AffinitasTest
+# JobTest
-This project was created as a test task for application at Affinitas (Sr. Java Developer) (http://www.affinitas.de/)
+This project was created as a test task for application at Sr. Java Developer role

 The implementation